Skip to main content

 EN: Underwater flora on the seabed in clear water. // DK: Undervandsflora på havbunden i klart vand. // DE: Unterwasserflora am Meeresboden in klarem Wasser.

-The environment in and around the Fehmarn Belt is a key priority during the construction of the Fehmarnbelt Tunnel.
-We monitor the marine environment around the clock – from water quality and marine mammals to seabed ecosystems.
+The environment in and around the Fehmarnbelt is a key priority during the construction of the Fehmarnbelt tunnel.
+We monitor the marine environment – from water quality and marine mammals to seabed ecosystems.

-The construction of the Fehmarnbelt Tunnel is co-financed by the European Commission, which has designated the project as a priority.
-The connection plays a key role in the future European transport network.
+The construction of the Fehmarnbelt tunnel is co-financed by the European Commission, which has designated the project as a priority.
+The tunnel plays a key role in the future European transport network.

 A safe workplace